The Paint Shop

 Once the paint is cured, it's time to apply the first round of masking, another very tedious process that will take six hours - two of them on the nose alone.
 Curves can be extremely difficult to lay out, particularly when they run across corners of the carbody; getting the curves wrong would be an easy way to botch the restoration.
 By complete happenstance and great fortune, we located a set of original EMD paint masks to lay out the complex curves, 40 years since they were last used!
 Click here for more on this story.

+Masks for the lettering and logos are also applied at this time.
+Today's railroads generally use Scotchlite decals for lettering to provide better nighttime visibility and faster installation.
+In this case, however, adhesive paint masks were used.
+In addition to being authentic, painted lettering is much more durable and will last longer than decals.
 Applying the paint masks was the most tedious part of the masking process.
 Every edge had to be sealed carefully to keep paint out.
-Otherwise, the paint crew would have a nightmare of a job touching up the complex Great Northern graphics.
+Otherwise, the paint crew would have a nightmare of a job touching up the complex Great Northern graphics. |

 NOW we’re getting somewhere!
 An application of Big Sky Blue makes a world of difference.
 The paint booth is a mild wind tunnel; air moves from front to rear so painters can control the overspray.
 Note the blue air filters in the far wall.

 Another bake cycle, another round of masking to protect the Big Sky Blue, and then it's time to apply dark grey to the roof and underframe.
+The surface prep and painting on GN 441 went on continuously throughout the weekend into Monday.
+The paint shop works 24/7 to keep up with RELCO's repair and rebuilding work and contract paint jobs. |

 On the other side of the door behind GN 441, workers are water-blasting the Santa Fe colors off BNSF 6856, an EMD SD40-2; it’s next in line for painting.